Biont/files_fuse_mount/README.md

 * No rescan of file changes required

 ## Use cases:
 * Create a pool of shared media with colleagues and family.
-Then ount the whole library in some external media player like Jellyfin
+Then mount the whole library in some external media player like Jellyfin
 * Expose a user's storage as a Samba share without worrying about consistency with Nextcloud.
 * Use powerful third-party server tools for processing and organizing data and see changes immediately reflected  in Nextcloud